 GE is the only company to have been involved in re-engining U.S. Air Force aircraft three times over.
-Add in our deep experience powering seven strategic bombers, entrenched support of air combat, and the reverence we have for the role we play in protecting this country; and GE is the clear partner to ensure the B-52 is ready at all times for mission critical.
+Add in our deep experience powering six strategic bombers, entrenched support of air combat, and the reverence we have for the role we play in protecting this country; and GE is the clear partner to ensure the B-52 is ready at all times for the most critical missions.

 A range of missions

 GE's most reliable engine even while operating under the harshest conditions – from the highest altitudes in the world to the sweltering heat of the Middle East.

 Born as a scaled and improved version of the legendary *CFM56 engine, the CF34-10 family is a proven stalwart of commercial aviation.

 - Averaging 16,000 cycles to its first overhaul, CF34-10 is projected to stay on wing for the life of the B-52 and beyond – reducing maintenance, manpower, and operating costs.